 - To be eligible to work in the U.S.

-The state exam is rigorous, though.
-You need to study the course material and your notes to ensure you pass with a 70% or higher.
+The state exam is rigorous.
+So, you need to study the course material to pass with, at least, a 70% or higher.

 Some schools have supplemental resources to help you pass the state exam.
-Others offer a weekend, in-depth training called a “crash course.”
-These classes place you in a classroom with other students and prepares you to pass the state exam with a lecture by an experienced agent.
+Others offer a weekend training called a “crash course.”
+These training courses give you thorough course reviews and test taking strategies.

 4. Sign with a Brokerage

-Once you pass the state exam, you’re eligible to receive your license.
-The last step required to become a legitimate real estate agent is to “hang your license” with a brokerage.
-This is a colloquial term used to describe the process of signing with a brokerage of your choice.
-To sign with a brokerage, you must choose the best one for you and pass the interview.
+You are eligible to receive your California real estate license once you pass the state exam.
+To become a real estate agent, you need to “hang your license” with a brokerage.
+This is a colloquial term used to describe the process of committing yourself to a brokerage.
+To sign with a brokerage, you must find a good fit and pass the brokerage interview.

-Signing with a brokerage is an exciting process, because it puts you in a space with similar professionals, brokers, and other colleagues.
-Here is where your real estate career flourishes.
+Signing with a brokerage is an exciting process.
+It puts you in a space with professionals, brokers, and colleagues.
+This is where your real estate career flourishes.
 The brokerage is a space for collaboration, helpful resources, and mentorship.
-At the end of the day, you should always choose a brokerage that fits your personality.
+Therefore, at the end of the day, you should always choose a brokerage that fits your personality.

-Final Thoughts on a Real Estate License in California
+Final Thoughts on a California Real Estate License

-A career in real estate is a worthwhile investment for those who appreciate flexibility, time management, and working with people.
-Making the decision to become a real estate agent might be a simple one, but you have to follow this up with dedication to the craft and a commitment to yourself to make a successful career your reality.
-By following the steps above, and learning as much as you can in the process, you set yourself up for that success.
+A career in real estate is best for those who enjoy flexibility, time management, and working with people.
+Deciding to become a real estate agent is easy.
+But, you need gusto to create a successful career.
+A real estate career requires hard work and self investment.
+However, the results are life changing.
+By following the steps above, and learning as much as you can, you will set yourself up for that success.